-Current Status: During 2016 we noted that all journal entries we reviewed contained supporting documentation of some manner; however, a number of the entries we reviewed were incorrect, unnecessary, or applied to incorrect accounts.
+Current Status: During 2017 we noted that all journal entries we reviewed contained supporting documentation of some manner; however, a number of the entries we reviewed were incorrect, unnecessary, or applied to incorrect accounts.
+Although unresolved throughout 2017, subsequent to year end the Town hired a new Town Accountant.
+The new Town Accountant has developed a process where supporting documentation is maintained for all manual adjusting journal entries.